Code-Institute-Submissions/alvaroci-muscle-fitness-project_MayResub/README.md

     On some mobile devices the Hero Image pushes the size of screen out more than any of the other content on the page.
         A white gap can be seen to the right of the footer and navigation bar as a result.
     On Microsoft Edge and Internet Explorer Browsers, all links in Navbar are pushed upwards when hovering over them.

+Deployment
+GitHub Pages

+The project was deployed to GitHub Pages using the following steps...

+    Log in to GitHub and locate the GitHub Repository At the top of the Repository (not top of page), locate the "Settings" Button on the menu.
+        Alternatively Click Here for a GIF demonstrating the process starting from Step 2.
+    Scroll down the Settings page until you locate the "GitHub Pages" Section.
+    Under "Source", click the dropdown called "None" and select "Master Branch".
+    The page will automatically refresh.
+    Scroll back down through the page to locate the now published site link in the "GitHub Pages" section.